llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

 SelectionDAG lowering
 =====================

-For regular **scalable** vector LLVM IR instructions, their corresponding SelectionDAG nodes are legal on RISC-V and don't require any custom lowering.
+For most regular **scalable** vector LLVM IR instructions, their corresponding SelectionDAG nodes are legal on RISC-V and don't require any custom lowering.

 .. code-block::

    t5: nxv4i32 = add t2, t4

+This is because the TableGen patterns for RVV are only defined for scalable vector types.

-RISC-V vector intrinsics are also always scalable and so don't need custom lowering:
+RISC-V vector intrinsics only support scalable vector types, so they are also legal.

 .. code-block::